-Stiles has worked as a sound designer and composer on a wide variety of IMAX films, feature films, touring exhibitions, and experimental video works.
-He has led courses, lectures and workshops on composition, sound design, and software design at universities and colleges including NYU, Carnegie Mellon University, The New School, Princeton, and the Massachusetts College of Art.
+Stiles has collaborated with many leading figures in experimental music including Pauline Oliveros, Meredith Monk, David Behrman, and Morton Subotnick.
+He has been featured as a soloist with the San Francisco Symphony and the New World Symphony, performing with electro-acoustic instruments.
+Stiles' recordings have been published by Conrex Records, Specific Recordings, Gagarin Records, and Araca Recs.
+Stiles has worked as a sound designer and composer on a wide variety of award-winning films, museum exhibitions, and video games.
+He has led courses, lectures and workshops on composition, sound design, and software design at universities and colleges including NYU, Pratt Institute, The New School, Princeton University, and the Massachusetts College of Art.
+He is currently an Adjunct Professor at the University of Maryland Baltimore County where he leads video and sound artists in designing software and electronic systems.
 Stiles holds a BA in Cognitive Science from Vassar College and a MFA in Integrated Electronic Arts from Rensselaer Polytechnic Institute.

-In 2010 Stiles was hired as the Sound Engineer & Music Coordinator for the the Merce Cunningham Dance Company.
-Working with the company during their precedent-setting "Legacy Tour," he produced and performed in concerts featuring the works of many leading figures of the 20th and 21st century - including John Cage, David Tudor, Brian Eno, Radiohead, Sigur Ros, and John Paul Jones.
+In 2010 Stiles was hired as the Sound Engineer & Music Coordinator for the Merce Cunningham Dance Company.
+Working with the company during their precedent-setting "Legacy Tour," he produced and performed in more than 200 concerts featuring compositions by groundbreaking composers including John Cage, David Tudor, Brian Eno, Radiohead, Sigur Ros, and John Paul Jones.
 Stiles' compositions were featured in many of the company's site-specific "Event" performances.

 Jesse Stiles resides in Baltimore, MD.